Waxolunist/circlescms/content/blog/how-to-install-bookmarklets-in-ios.md

 First go to this site: [iPhone bookmarklet, for saving bookmarklets](http://www.thecssninja.com/javascript/iphone-bookmarklet)
 Follow the instructions there and install this bookmarklet.

-Now you can go back to the Firebug Lite page and install a bookmarklet there and I think about if I should throw my little console div away or keep it.
+Now you can go back to the Firebug Lite page and install a bookmarklet there.
+In the meantime I will think about if I should throw my little console div away or keep it but probably I will keep it.
+You never know.